THERAPY PROGRAMMES URUBAMBA

 And what better place to start this program than The Rainbow Centre!
 The local authorities are now successfully running the Rainbow Centre, which Kiya Survivors built for children with special needs in 2001.
 This is great news and shows that the need for specialist services/schools is being recognized more and more.

-Our Outreach therapists also run an in the home / Outreach program whereby they work in the homes of the children that they support in the projects, ensuring their home environment is supportive, safe and secure, has running water and sufficient sanitary conditions.
+Kiya continues to work with several of the children who’ve benefitted from the services of the Rainbow Centre for years as part of our Outreach Programme’s home therapy provision.
+As we expand the work our team is able to do through Outreach, our Outreach therapists also run home therapy and support services, whereby they work in the homes of the children that they support in the projects, ensuring their home environment is supportive, safe and secure, has running water and sufficient sanitary conditions.

-We also run parent workshops on the weekends with our Social Worker in order to encourage the parents of our students to take a more active role in their education and give them a forum to voice their questions and network with other parents in similar situations.
+Our Psychologist and Social Worker run regular parent workshops outside of school hours in order to encourage the parents of our students to take a more active role in their education and give them a forum to voice their questions and network with other parents in similar situations.